 - They may increase the absorption of minerals such as calcium and magnesium from the intestine.

 - In addition, they may modulate the activity of the immune system in the intestine, thereby helping people with inflammatory bowel disease.
 Modulation is a process in which the overactivity or underactivity of the immune system is corrected.

 - Research in rats indicates that oligofructose is useful in weight loss.
-One research project found that oligofructose also causes weight loss in humans, but more research in people is needed.
+One research project found that oligofructose also causes weight loss in humans, but more research in people is needed to confirm this.

 The tendency of fructans to cause diarrhea might actually be an advantage in people who are suffering from constipation.
 They've been used to help elderly people with this problem, for example.
 Although inulin and FOS are considered to be safe in normal food amounts, anyone considering taking them in a supplement form should check with their doctor first.

 Prebiotics support the growth of good bacteria, but it's been suggested that they might provide food for bad bacteria, too.
-There doesn't seem to be any scientific evidence that prebiotics increase the number of bad bacteria, however.
+At the moment, there doesn't seem to be any scientific evidence that prebiotics increase the number of harmful bacteria, however.
 Research suggests that prebiotics such as fructans have health advantages and not disadvantages, except for their ability to produce digestive upset if eaten in excess.
-The "excess" amount will vary from individual to individual.
+The "excess" amount varies from individual to individual.

 © 2013 Linda Crampton